 - We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: - physical monitoring (supervision), - Smoothwall technology monitoring services. - If a concern is identified via monitoring approaches we will: - o DSL or deputies will respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+This is achieved by: - physical monitoring (supervision), - Smoothwall monitoring internet and web access - If a concern is identified via monitoring approaches we will: - o DSL or deputies will respond in line with the Child Protection and Safeguarding Policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.